OCT Tip 209 was originally published on Mar 5th, 2021.

 Analysis

-In this tip's accompanying 10 min. video, we'll review:
+In this tip's accompanying 11 min. video, we'll learn:

 OCT Tip

-In a patient with inner retinal thickening and hyperreflectivity consider a retinal artery occlusion.
+In a patient with inner retinal thickening and hyperreflectivity over the nerve, think of the possibility of neovascularization of the disc.

 Not receiving our tips yet?
 Subscribe to receive them straight to your inbox.